aglaxman/MINI-PROJECTS/JavaScript/RandomColorGenerator/README.md

 2. Click **Generate** to apply it.
 3. Or click **Click Me** to generate a random color.

-##Invalid Color Entred , it will display , "Enter a vaild Color" and does not Change the bgColor and the bgColor as deafult
+-Invalid Color Entred , it will display , "Enter a vaild Color" and does not Change the bgColor and the bgColor as deafult

 <img width="2160" height="1440" alt="image" src="https://github.com/user-attachments/assets/3069368a-1d38-48a0-a103-042f276f6a09" />